squid-cache/squid2/helpers/external_acl/mswin_ad_group/readme.txt

-This is the readme.txt file for mswin_check_ad_group, an external helper fo the External ACL Scheme for Squid.
+This is the readme.txt file for mswin_check_ad_group, an external helper for the External ACL Scheme for Squid.

 This helper must be used in with an authentication scheme (tipically